gitlabhq/gitlabhq/doc/ci/examples/container_scanning.md

 TIP: **Tip:**
 Starting with [GitLab Ultimate][ee] 10.4, this information will be automatically extracted and shown right in the merge request widget.
-To do so, the CI/CD job must be named `container_scanning scanning` and the artifact path must be `gl-container-scanning-report.json`.
+To do so, the CI/CD job must be named `container_scanning` and the artifact path must be `gl-container-scanning-report.json`.
 [Learn more on container scanning results shown in merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/container_scanning.html).